Welding & Fabrication

 Typical Start:

 Skilled welders are in great demand, and the outlook for employment remains good in our region and nationwide as the manufacturing and construction industries continue to grow.
-With good math skills, attention to detail, and a preoccupation with quality, you could make welding a career.
+If you possess good math skills, attention to detail, and a commitment to quality work, welding could be the career for you.

-Our program covers theory and practice in all types of welding: shielded metal arc, oxy-fuel, gas metal arc, and gas tungsten arc, and robotic arc welding.
-You’ll be educated in the proper use of tools and equipment, safety, and blueprint reading as you practice welding joints in all positions and on all types of metals.
+In Western's program, you will receive comprehensive training that covers both theory and practical aspects in all types of welding, including shielded metal arc, oxy-fuel, gas metal arc, and gas tungsten arc welding.
+You'll learn about the proper use of tools and equipment, safety, and blueprint reading as you practice welding joints in different positions and on various types of metals.

-Heavy construction and manufacturing depend on skilled welders and offer excellent wages to those who are up to the challenge.
+Heavy construction and manufacturing sectors depend on skilled welders and offer excellent wages to those who are up for the challenge.

 Salary Data - Related Employment